Current Gallery: Accessories / accessories025

 Costume seen on Harry Woods as Shotgun Cassidy

-• Harry Woods as George Clews wearing riding cuffs in the 1944 film "Tall in the Saddle."
+• Harry Woods as George Clews wearing studded leather riding cuffs in the 1944 film "Tall in the Saddle."

 • RKO Radio Pictures